Jorditzki/PA_Web.de_Plugin/README.md

 * Mail Attachments

 Disclaimer:
 Script is PreAlpha Level.
-Parsed Data should always be revised manually before court!
+Parsed Data should always be revised manually before use in court!